5 DIY Mirrors to Beautify Your Home

 Instructions:

-Pop the back off of a framed mirror and removed the mirror and wrap the ribbon around the frame.
-Secure the ends with hot glue at the back of the frame then glue the mirror to the back in place.
+Pop the back off of a framed mirror and remove the mirror.
+Wrap satin ribbon around the frame and secure the ends with hot glue at the back.
+Then, glue the mirror to the back.

-If you have a picture frame with a glass insert, you can turn it into a mirror with Mirror Effects spray paint!
+If you have a picture frame with a glass insert, you can turn it into a mirror with Mirror Effect Spray Paint!

-To update this thrift store picture frame I decided to turn it into a mirror and add a fresh coat of paint to the frame.
-I probably don’t have to say this, but the frame was very ugly.
-I bought it because I liked that it was square and the raised pattern was something I could work with.
+To update this thrift store picture frame, I decided to turn it into a mirror and give the frame a fresh coat of paint.
+I probably don’t have to say this, but this frame was ugly.
+The only thing going for it was the raised pattern!

 Before photo of a gold ornate square picture frame.
 This dated, gaudy frame will be upcycle to make a beautiful diy mirror!